Haemmerlin: 2007 The "Plume 140 ans"

-Haemmerlin celebrates its 140 years.
-To celebrate the landmark of 140 years of wheelbarrow production, the company offered to all its worker a wheelbarrow called "Plume" (feather - because of its light weight).
+Haemmerlin celebrated its 140 years.
+To celebrate the landmark of 140 years of wheelbarrow production, the company offered all its worker a wheelbarrow called "Plume" (feather - because of its light weight).
 It also had the typical colours of the French TGV which now stops in Saverne.

 Haemmerlin roses

-To celebrate Haemmerlin's 140 year anniversary, the horticulturist Laperriere was asked to grow a new variety of roses, the Haemmerlin rose, the colour of which reflects the buttercup flower and the company's logo.
+To celebrate Haemmerlin's 140 year anniversary, horticulturist Laperriere was asked to grow a new variety of rose, the Haemmerlin rose, the colour of which reflects the buttercup flower and the company's logo.

 During the 82nd New International Flower contest in Saverne, it won the award of "Prize of the City of Saverne".